Front End vs. Back End: What's the Difference?

 CSSUsed to give Styling to the SiteNot Used

-JavaScriptUsed as Vanilla JavaScript, ReactJS, Angular or VueJS to create web-appsUsed as NodeJS, to create backend Functionality including API endpoints.
+JavaScriptUsed as Vanilla JavaScript, ReactJS, Angular or VueJS to create web-appsUsed as NodeJS, to create backend Functionality, including API endpoints.

-JavaNot UsedUsed as Spring Boot to create API end point
+JavaNot UsedUsed as Spring Boot to create API endpoint

-PythonNot UsedUsed as Django or Flask to create API end points
+PythonNot UsedUsed as Django or Flask to create API endpoints

 MongoDBNot UsedUsed to store data of web-app

 API acts as the bridge between the front end and the database.
-The API endpoints help the frontend interact with the database and is executed using REST API, the most used API.
+The API endpoints help the frontend interact with the database and are executed using REST API, the most used API.
 The most popular REST APIs are GET, POST, PUT, and DELETE.

 For example,